databrickslabs/cicd-templates/README.md

 However, there is some advanced behaviour for a `dbx deploy`.

-When you run `dbx deploy` with a given deployment file (by default it takes the deployment file from `conf/deployment.json`), it will do te following:
+When you run `dbx deploy` with a given deployment file (by default it takes the deployment file from `conf/deployment.json`), the following actions will be performed:
 - Find the deployment configuration in `--deployment-file` (default: `conf/deployment.json`)
-- Build .whl package in a given project directory
+- Build .whl package in a given project directory (could be disabled via `--no-rebuild` option)
 - Add this .whl package to a job definition
-- Add all requirements from `--requirements-file` (default: `requirements.txt`)
+- Add all requirements from `--requirements-file` (default: `requirements.txt`).
+Step will be skipped if requirements file is non-existent.
 - Create a new job or adjust existing job if the given job name exists.
+Job will be found by it's name.

 Important thing about referencing is that you can also reference arbitrary local files.
 This is very handy for `python_file` section.
 In the example above, the entrypoint file and the job configuration will be added to the job definition and uploaded to `dbfs` automatically.
 No explicit file upload is needed.